jeremie-j/assault-cube-hack/README.md

 ### "The code is trash"
-I know, first 'big' project with rust, feel free to open a pull request if you wan't to improve the repo
+Of course !
+Feel free to open a pull request if you wan't to improve the repo

 ### Todos
 - [ ] Implement Keybinds to toggle module